sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Upcoming Extensions =

-This following extensions are planned for the next major versions.
+**These following extensions are planned soon:**

 * **Transporter:** It allows you to export and import your SEO settings from site to site.
 * **Local SEO:** When configured, it tells Search Engines about the physical location of your business.

 = How it works =

 This plugin offers a lightweight dashboard wherein you can activate and deactivate extensions.
 Only the activated extensions are loaded.
 Other extensions are dormant and the files of those aren't even touched.

 Some of the extensions are completely free to use, others are premium.
 Because we want to see how our new state-of-the-art extensions perform before releasing it to everyone, all beta-staged extensions are temporarily premium.

-= Requirements: =
-TODO move this to Installation (see https://wordpress.org/plugins/woocommerce/#installation for a great example).
-* For security and structural reasons, this plugin requires **PHP 5.5 or later** and **WordPress 4.4 or later**, or it will deactivate itself.
-* This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
-* For improved performance, your PHP handler should use a 64 bits architecture, because it uses large primes for security.
-* Internet Explorer 11 or later.
-For best experience use a Webkit, EdgeHTML, Gecko or Blink based browser.

-> <strong>The premium software is Open Source:</strong><br>
-> This plugin and all extensions within are open source.
-This means they can be easily altered and shared.<br>
-> If you've acquired extensions for The SEO Framework from outside your WordPress Dashboard or WordPress.org, they could contain malware.
->
-> This also accounts for any other premium software acquired for free.
-Please, be careful.

 = About Premium =